dakom/hello-terra/README.md

 # User Experience

 * Login via Terra Station chrome extension, mobile app or manual entry (note: mobile is untested and may require more configuration - switching networks live currently [doesn't react](https://github.com/terra-money/wallet-provider/issues/25))
-* No other auth or database (state is persisted on-chain, contract addresses are stored locally in-browser)
+* No other auth or database (state is persisted on-chain, hub address is stored locally in-browser or hardcoded, account addresses are instantiated from the hub)
 * Running against LocalTerra?
 Just hit the "bootstrap" button.
+Want to start fresh again?
+Just wipe your LocalStorage.
-* Simple fake bank account (deposit, withdraw, view balance)
+* Simple fake bank account (deposit, withdraw, view balance) and fake bank (info of total deposits across accounts)

 # Implementation details